IP Checker

 #### WebRTC Leak

-Checks whether the browser reveals the real IP through <mark style="color:purple;">WebRTC</mark> API.
+Checks whether the browser exposes the real IP through the <mark style="color:purple;">WebRTC</mark> API.
 If an IP different from the proxy is detected, the level is `critical`.

 #### Timezone